eserie/wax-ml/README.md

 JAX is a research-oriented computational system implemented in python that leverages the XLA optimization framework for machine learning computations.
-It makes XLA usable with the numpy API and some functional primitives for just-in-time compilation, differentiation, vectorization, and parallelization.
+It makes XLA usable with the NumPy API and some functional primitives for just-in-time compilation, differentiation, vectorization, and parallelization.
 It allows builing higher level transformations or "programs" in a functional programming approach.